Frequently Asked Questions

 Why do I have to pay a registration fee?

 Our yearly registration fee is essential to support our dance community and covers the entirety of the year.
-This a non-refundable fee per child, which is paid when registering for the year, helps to cover various costs such as administration, membership fees and levies for dance associations and governing bodies, Continuing Professional Development workshops and training, and purchasing dance syllabus.
+This a non-refundable fee per child, which is paid when registering for the year, helps to cover various costs such as administration, membership fees and levies for dance associations and governing bodies, Continuing Professional Development workshops and training, and purchasing dance syllabi.

 How much does it cost?